narwhalirc/narwhal/README.md

   - Can automatically ban a user after they repeatedly rejoin after being kicked.
 - Blacklisting
   - Ignores requests to the bot by specific users.
 Supports basic globbing currently.
+- Replacer
+  - Can replace own or other user messages.
+Uses the syntax: `.r username, s/searchword/replacerword/`
 - Slap
   - Slaps the user or if itself, proclaims that it shall not.
 - Song